makezurich/website/content/about.de.md

 Ja, [den gibt's](/de/guidelines).

+#### How does COVID-19 affect the event?

+We are closely monitoring the COVID-19 situation in Switzerland and adjusting precautionary measures accordingly.
+This page will be updated regularly to react to new developments.

+Currently, the event is scheduled to be carried out primarily as an in-person event.
+In special cases, workshops might be switched to online or hybrid mode if deemed necessary.
+Following BAG guidelines, we will put in place a series of precautionary measures -subject to change- such as providing hand disinfectant, avoiding hand shakes, requiring people showing symptoms to stay at home, and ensuring contact tracing for everyone present in the shared space.
+Since social distancing might not be enforceable, we will require mask usage for participants during plenary sessions.
+Masks will be provided if participants do not have their own.
+Outside plenary sessions, teams will work in partitioned spaces and the decision of wearing masks or not will be left to the team to decide.

+Once again, these rules might be adjusted to respond the situation changes as we approach the event's date.

 #### Wie kann ich mit den Organisatoren in Kontakt treten, falls ich Fragen habe?

 Kontaktiere uns via email [info@makezurich.ch](mailto:info@makezurich.ch) oder via Twitter [@makezurich](https://twitter.com/makezurich).